 Tip: As written, this recipe creates almost a 6-ounce drink, which is very large for an 'up' drink (and most martini glasses).

 You have two options:

 - Serve the drink in a larger cocktail glass.

 - Use an average-sized cocktail glass, but split the vodka and two juices between two glasses.
 Also, cut the grenadine to less than 1/2-ounce (just enough for a good bottom layer).

-How Strong is the IZZE Peach Candy Corn Cocktail?
+How Strong Is the IZZE Peach Candy Corn Cocktail?

 In the world of cocktails, even at the full 6-ounce serving, this is not a strong drink.
-Most dessert vodkas are just 35% ABV (70 proof) and because that's the only liquor involved, the cocktail is a very mild 9% ABV (18 proof).
+Most dessert vodkas are just 35% ABV (70 proof) and because that's the only liquor involved, the cocktail is a very mild 9 percent ABV (18 proof).
 That's the same as the average glass of wine.